 With the burner still on high, deglaze the pot with 1 cup of red wine or beef broth.
 Use a wooden spoon or whisk to scrape the bottom of the pot to loosen all of the bits (a.k.a. the fond) stuck to the surface.

 Return the roast back into the pot with the onions, carrots and fresh herbs.
-Add enough beef stock to cover the meat halfway, about 2-3 cups, then cover with a tight-fitting lid.
+Add enough beef stock to cover the meat halfway, about 2 to 3 cups, then cover with a tight-fitting lid.

 Step 4: Roast

-Transfer the roast to the preheated oven and roast for 3 to 4 hours.
+Transfer the roast to the preheated oven and roast for three to four hours.
 The roast is ready when it’s fall-apart tender.
 Serve with mashed potatoes and other homestyle side dishes of your choice.
 Enjoy!

 Here’s What I Thought